 Thank you for your interest in applying for a grant from the Jewish Women’s Foundation of New York.
 This year we are offering New York Metropolitan, Israel, Start-Up, and Isha Koach grant opportunities.
 See below for information on each of the grant opportunities.
 If you have any questions, you may send an email to firstname.lastname@example.org.

 New York Metropolitan Grants

-JWFNY funds social change programs that promote economic security, leadership and educational advancement among women and girls in the Jewish community.
+JWFNY funds social change programs that promote economic security, leadership advancement and health & well-being among women and girls in the Jewish community.
 The Foundation looks favorably upon programs that help build resources within the Jewish community and fill in the gaps between services that already exist.
 We are open to funding new or existing projects that help organizations leverage their resources to expand.
 Grants are paid over two years and are traditionally between $40,000 – $80,000.